8ctopus/nano-migrations/README.md

     composer require 8ctopus/nano-migration

 You will need to extend the `AbstractMigration` class.
+See the demo on how to do so.

 ## clean code